OLN Q4 2025 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-• Chlorine Demand Recovery: Management indicated that recovery in chlorine demand is not expected until Q2 2026, primarily due to seasonal factors.
+• Chlorine Demand Recovery: Management indicated that recovery in chlorine demand is not expected until warmer months, with destocking contributing to recent declines.

-• Capacity Rationalization: Competitors' capacity closures may benefit Olin in the long term by improving supply-demand balances.
+• Capacity Rationalization: Competitors' capacity closures in North America may benefit Olin in the long term as supply-demand balances improve.

-• Military Demand: Significant growth in military ammunition sales was noted, with expectations for continued growth in 2026.
+• Military Demand Trends: Significant growth in military ammunition sales was noted, with expectations for continued growth in 2026, although commercial demand remains uncertain.